satyamdas03/backUpCode/README.md

 The **YahooFinanceNewsTool** is a powerful tool for accessing and utilizing financial news data from Yahoo Finance.
 By integrating it into your financial analysis workflows, you can enhance your ability to make informed decisions based on the latest market information.
 Proper configuration, understanding of its features, and adherence to usage guidelines will maximize the effectiveness of this tool in your financial analysis projects.

-## SCREENSHOTS OF THE GUI and the steps of using it
+## SCREENSHOTS OF THE GUI and the steps of using it [ ORIGINAL VERSION ]
 1. **by running `py main.py` in the terminal, the following gui will appear**
 <img src="gui/basicguiscreenshot.png">